m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 shellcode.encode('latin-1')
 ```

-This was a neat little trick to get this running, found [here](https://www.christophertruncer.com/shellcode-manipulation-and-injection-in-python-3/).
+This was a neat little trick to get this running, found here: [Latin1](https://www.christophertruncer.com/shellcode-manipulation-and-injection-in-python-3/)

 These issues won't apply for how I will run shellcode in this article, but it's something very important to keep in mind when running shellcode that has been stored in the script itself.
 Always stay aware of your bytes/string conversions.

 ## Encryption, Encoding

 Back to the fun stuff.
-The first order of business when getting around AV is getting your shellcode into memory without getting caught.
+The first order of business when getting around AV/EDR is getting your shellcode into memory without getting caught.
 There are two main ways that I can see to do this:
 1. Store the shellcode (in some form) within the Python script/bin.
 2. Load the shellcode (in some form) into memory from elsewhere.